Prevention – Pre-diabetes

 •When you have pre-diabetes, there are huge benefits to losing weight if you’re carrying extra weight.

 •Extra weight around your waist means fat can build up around your organs, like your liver and pancreas.
 This can cause insulin resistance.
-So losing this weight could help the insulin you produce or the insulin you inject work properly.
+So losing this weight could help insulin work properly.

 •If you have excess weight, the more weight you lose, the greater the health benefits, but even losing just 5% of extra weight will improve your health.